cdifan/cdichips/mc6805ikat.md

 engineering.

 All memory addresses are hexadecimal and relative to the base address of the IKAT.
-In CD-i players this is always 00310000 so that for example Port A is located at main CPU address 0020001.
+In CD-i players this is always 00310000 so that for example the Port A write registers is located at main CPU address 00310001.

 The IKAT has an 8-bit connection to the lower part of the main 68000 CPU data bus and does not have an A0 input pin, so all of the memory addresses below are